-- 4. The young seagull's brothers and sisters were flying about with their parents, who taught the former how to perfect the art of flight, teaching them how to skim the waves and how to dive for fish.
+- 4. Young Seagull's brothers and sisters were flying about with their parents, who taught the former how to perfect the art of flight, teaching them how to skim the waves and how to dive for fish.
 The young seagull had watched his older brother catch his first herring and eat it.
 His parents praised his brother's skills with a proud cackle.
-He, on the other hand, was taunted by the whole family for being a coward.

-- 5. We at times fall short in understanding the love and affection behind a parent's stern attitude, and consider their acts as strict and rude.
+He, on the other hand, was taunted by the whole family for being a coward. - 5.
+We at times fall short in understanding the love and affection behind a parent's stern attitude, and consider their acts as strict and rude.
 However, parents do everything in their power for the betterment of their child.
-They at times, turn strict and scold the child just to make him understand the importance of a value or a lesson they want their child to imbibe or learn.
-Similarly, if we take example from the chapter 'His First Flight' a seagull's innate quality is to fly.
+They at time turn strict and scold the child just to make him understand the importance of a value or a lesson they want their child to imbibe or learn.
+Similarly, if we take example from the chapter 'His first flight' a seagull's innate quality is to fly.
 Unfortunately the young seagull was scared for unknown reasons and lost trust in his own capacities, his wings.
 His parents were aware of his insane fear of taking his first flight.
 So, they decided to take the drastic step of keeping him hungry and letting him either suffer or take some action to earn his food by taking his first flight.
 Having suffered from extreme hunger and neglect, the young seagull finally takes his first flight and even catches a fish.
 His family applauds him like true supporters.
 So, the lesson to learn from here is that no matter how one's parents act or behave, the bottom line of their actions is the love, affection and care for their children.

-- 6. (i) (c) Turned his plane towards North

-- (ii) (a) Follow him

-- (iii) (b) narrator, black aeroplane

-- (iv) (d) both (a) and (c)

-- (v) (a) very happy

-- 7. No, the narrator was not able to meet the pilot of the black aeroplane.
-He went into the control room to know about him and thank him.